Give Now arrow icon Give Now rotating animated text Give Now

 From growing up in Ventura County and making Santa Barbara home, Gavin has cherished the vast beauty of grasslands, craggy sandstone peaks, and briny ocean air their whole life.
 His love of the region’s natural ecology has led him to work previously for the Santa Barbara Botanic Garden as well as Grounded Land Works, a local landscaping firm specializing in native plant installation.
 In his downtime, he loves surfing, cooking for friends, and hosting creative writing groups.
 Gavin is thrilled to work at Arroyo Hondo where he can continue the work of land stewardship while working for better recreational land access for all of Santa Barbara County.

-Marketing and Communications Coordinator
+Development and Communications Director

-kszabo at sblandtrust dot org
+vstowers at sblandtrust dot org

 JENNIFER DUNN & JOHN WARNER